alienpsp/Grade-Central-Project/README.md

 2. Removing a student from the system
 3. Calculating the average grades of a student

-The user should be able to select whether he/she wants to remove a student, enter grades for a student of find the average grades.async
+The user should be able to select whether he/she wants to remove a student, enter grades for a student of find the average grades.

 Also perform the following as part of this project:
 - There should be a log-in system to allow only admin access to the grading system